dotnet/docs-maui/docs/user-interface/controls/map.md

 map.MapElements.Add(polyline);
 ```

 The `StrokeColor` and `StrokeWidth` properties are specified to set the line appearance.
 The `GeoPath` property contains a list of `Location` objects defining the geographic coordinates of the polyline points.
-A `Polyline` object is rendered on the map once it has been added to the `MapElements` collection of the `Map`.
+A `Polyline` object is rendered on the map once it has been added to the `MapElements` collection of the <xref:Microsoft.Maui.Controls.Maps.Map>.

 ### Create a circle